 When it comes to cookie scoop sizes, it can be a little hard to decide on which one you should use with each recipe.
 Cookie scoops come in small, medium, and large sizes.

-Sometimes it hard to know what a recipes means when it says “use a large cookie scoop”, “a small cookie scoop works best”, or how about this one “drop by the teaspoon”.
+Sometimes it is hard to know what a recipe means when it says “use a large cookie scoop”, “a small cookie scoop works best”, or how about this one “drop by the teaspoon”.

 What to Know About Different Scoop Sizes, by Cake Journal